 - In step 6 and step 18 for a Service Announcement, the AF provides MBS service area information to the UE.
 The local MBS service indication may be included to indicate that this multicast service is local service.

 - In step 7, the MBS service area information for a multicast session is provided by the AF.

-7.2.4.3.2 MBS join and Session establishment procedure for multicast service available within a limited area
+7.2.4.3.2 Multicast Session join procedure for multicast service available within a limited area